First Steps¶

 Why this matters:

-- Automatic Conversion: Haiway converts mutable collections (
+- Automatic Conversion: Haiway converts mutable sequences and sets (

 - Memory Efficiency: Immutable collections can be safely shared between state instances